 By Phillip B. Rarick, Esq., Miami Lakes and Weston Estate Planning Attorney

-The official Florida web site at www.sunbiz.org has “Consumer Notices” to alert you to bogus web sites that try to scam persons who file these reports.
+The official Florida web site is www.sunbiz.org.
+This site has “Consumer Notices” to alert you to bogus web sites that try to scam persons who file these reports.

 How To Safely File

 The legitimate email notice will state that it is from the Florida Department of State; Subject: Official 2021 Annual Report Notice for: [Name of your corporate entity].